grantila/react-tree-reconciler/README.md

 The `ReactTreeNode< Props, Context >` has the `type` property set to `"node"`, and then has the following properties:

  * `elementType: string`<br/>This is the React name of the component, as provided to `makeComponent()`
- * `props: Props`<br/>Raw react props
+ * `props: Props`<br/>Raw React props
  * `context: Context`<br/>Optional context

-It also has the following no-op function which can be overridden:
+It also has the following no-op functions which can be overridden:

  * `onChildrenChanged( )`<br/>Called when the children change (added, removed, replaced)
  * `onFinalizeChildren( )`<br/>Called the first time the children are provided